Education and Experience You Can Trust

 All of our physicians received specialized training in infectious disease.
 After completing four years of medical school and three years of training in internal medicine, an infectious disease specialist spends at least two years of focused study on infectious diseases.
 The Polyclinic specialists are also board certified by the American Board of Internal Medicine in Infectious Disease.

-These specialists provide comprehensive infectious disease care in both the inpatient and outpatient setting.
-They also provide travel counseling, vaccination, and post-travel follow-up.
+Our specialists provide comprehensive infectious disease care from inpatient care to outpatient services such as travel counseling, vaccination, and post-travel follow-up.
 The Polyclinic infectious disease specialists may also provide primary care for HIV positive patients.

 Many common infections can be treated by your primary care provider.
 Your provider might refer you to a Polyclinic infectious disease specialist when an infection is difficult to diagnose, does not initially respond to treatment, or requires specialized or intravenous therapy.